michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/skills-safety-and-tools.md

 * About caulk and where caulking is needed in weatherization projects (around windows and doors and in cracks in the siding)&nbsp;
 * How to load and operate a caulking gun&nbsp;
 * How to open a tube of caulk&nbsp;
-* How to smooth caulk with their fingers&nbsp;
+* How to smooth the caulk with their fingers&nbsp;
 * How to unload a caulk tube from a caulk gun and store the caulk properly after it has been opened&nbsp;
 * Safe use and handling of a utility knife&nbsp;

 SAFETY TIP: Immediately retract the blade of a utility knife after each use—even if you’re just setting it down for a minute.
-Let’s say our favorite safety phrase all together: My safety is my number one job\!&nbsp;
+Let’s say our favorite safety phrase altogether: My safety is my number one job\!&nbsp;

 &nbsp;

 **STATION 4: PAINTING&nbsp;**

-Supplies Needed: cans of house paint, wooden stirrers, various paintbrushes, paint trays, paint rollers and paint roller covers, scrapers, scrap lumber to practice painting on, hose for cleaning, dust masks, and safety goggles to demonstrate safe scraping&nbsp;
+Supplies Needed: cans of house paint, wooden stirrers, various paintbrushes, paint trays, paint rollers and paint roller covers, scrapers, scrap lumber to practice painting on, a hose for cleaning, dust masks, and safety goggles to demonstrate safe scraping&nbsp;

 Participants should learn how to:&nbsp;

 * Open and stir a can of paint&nbsp;
 * Use a paintbrush&nbsp;
-* Pour paint into a paint tray&nbsp;
+* Pour the paint into a paint tray&nbsp;
 * Connect a paint roller cover to a paint roller&nbsp;
 * Use a paint roller&nbsp;
 * Properly prepare a surface for painting (including scraping)&nbsp;
 * Close a paint can for future use&nbsp;
 * Clean rollers, brushes, and trays&nbsp;

-SAFETY TIP: In any home repair scenario, assume the old paint on the house is lead-based paint, and wear dust masks when scraping.
+SAFETY TIP: In any home repair scenario, assume the old paint on the house is lead-based, and wear dust masks when scraping.
 Inhaling paint dust is a serious health hazard.
-Let’s say our favorite safety phrase all together: My safety is my number one job\!&nbsp;
+Let’s say our favorite safety phrase altogether: My safety is my number one job\!&nbsp;

 YOUTH LEADER TIP: Review the points of the document below, called “Just Painting.”&nbsp;